Round Robin Tournament

 A round robin tournament is a competition format where every team or player plays against every other team or player.
 Unlike elimination brackets where one loss sends you home, round robin gives every participant a guaranteed number of games.
 The team with the best overall record wins.

 The format has been used in competitive sports for over a century.
 The English Premier League, the group stage of the FIFA World Cup, and local recreational leagues all use some form of round robin scheduling.
-Below you will find a free generator that builds your schedule in seconds, the math behind round robin pairings, worked examples for common team counts, and tips for running a smooth event.
+This page covers a free generator that builds your schedule in seconds, the math behind round robin pairings, worked examples for common team counts, and tips for running a smooth event.

 Round Robin Tournament Generator